Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

    :align: left
 * Step 2:

-In this tutorial We are going to use Kafka as our input source of data.
+In this tutorial we are going to use Kafka as our input source of data.
 After selecting it click in **ADD INPUT**.

 .. image:: images/policyWithGUI/2.png
    :height: 700 px